Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Healthcare Staff Scheduling

-The nurse rostering problem is legendary in the OR literature.
-Every hospital has idiosyncratic rules: max consecutive nights, minimum rest, skill mix per shift, fairness, preferences.
-MIP is the workhorse, often combined with constraint programming for the pure feasibility parts.
+The nurse rostering problem is widely studied in the operations research literature.
+Each hospital imposes its own rules, including maximum consecutive nights, minimum rest, skill mix per shift, fairness and individual preferences.
+MIP serves as the principal tool, often combined with constraint programming for the feasibility components.

 Sports League Scheduling

-Carnegie Mellon researchers have built MLB and NBA schedules for years using MIP.
-Constraints include travel distance, venue availability, TV windows, traditional rivalries, and competitive balance.
-Sports scheduling is a beloved test bed because the constraints are crisp and the benefits (TV revenue, fan experience) are tangible.
+Researchers at Carnegie Mellon have constructed MLB and NBA schedules using MIP for many years.
+The constraints include travel distance, venue availability, television windows, traditional rivalries and competitive balance.
+Sports scheduling is a frequently used test bed because the constraints are well defined and the benefits, including television revenue and fan experience, are measurable.

-Pure mean-variance portfolio optimization is a QP — no integers.
-Real portfolios, however, often demand cardinality constraints (“hold at most 40 names”) and round-lot constraints (“buy shares in multiples of 100”).
-These require binaries and integers, turning the problem into a MIQP.
-LP/QP alone cannot model them; you need MIP.
+Pure mean-variance portfolio optimisation is a QP with no integer variables.
+Real portfolios, however, often impose cardinality constraints, such as a limit of 40 names, and round-lot constraints, such as the requirement that shares be purchased in multiples of 100.
+These conditions require binary and integer variables, transforming the problem into a mixed-integer quadratic program.
+LP and QP alone cannot model them; MIP is required.

-Telecom network design (backbone capacity, protection routing), manufacturing job-shop scheduling (plus the related lot-sizing and assembly-line balancing), retail assortment and inventory optimization, chip-design floorplanning, railway crew and rolling-stock scheduling, waste collection routing, and even protein design and kidney-exchange matching.
-The last one is quietly heroic: kidney-exchange programs in the US and UK use MIP to match donor-recipient pairs in cycles and chains, saving lives every week.
+Further applications include telecom network design (backbone capacity and protection routing), manufacturing job-shop scheduling, lot-sizing and assembly-line balancing, retail assortment and inventory optimisation, chip-design floorplanning, railway crew and rolling-stock scheduling, waste collection routing, and even protein design and kidney-exchange matching.
+The last application is particularly consequential: kidney-exchange programmes in the United States and United Kingdom use MIP to match donor-recipient pairs in cycles and chains, saving lives each week.

 Domain Typical vars Typical constraints Typical solve